 Azure Nemophila, Hitachi Seaside Park, Japan

 4.5 million Azure Nemophila, a.k.a (baby blue eyes), can be found each springtime blooming at the Hitachi Seaside Park in Ibaraki Prefecture of eastern Japan.
 They normally flower at the end of the cherry blossom (sakura) season in the Tokyo area.
-It is a 2-hour journey from Tokyo, where you can swap pink to blue, and immerse yourself in this soothing landscape.
+It is a 2-hour journey from Tokyo, where you can swap pink for blue, and immerse yourself in this soothing landscape.

 Ancient City of Jodphur, India